lindsaykwardell/lindsaykwardell/src/content/blog/grief-is-not-a-casual-thing.md

 a modality of viewing the world around you.

 Grief is the ocean, filling the horizon<br />
-in all directions until you can’t see the land.
+in all directions until you can't see the land.

 Grief is the sky, filled with dazzling stars,<br />
 pinpricks of pain and sorrow on an empty canvas.